Participating and Offering Comments on Pipeline Safety

-This Notice of Proposed Rulemaking (NPRM) proposes to revise the Pipeline Safety Regulations applicable to the safety of onshore gas transmission and gathering pipelines.
+This [original] Notice of Proposed Rulemaking (NPRM) proposes to revise the Pipeline Safety Regulations applicable to the safety of onshore gas transmission and gathering pipelines.
 PHMSA proposes changes to the integrity management (IM) requirements and proposes changes to address issues related to non-IM requirements.
 This NPRM also proposes modifying the regulation of onshore gas gathering lines.
 We have now posted our final comments and the three documents we incorporated into them (Accufacts, MJ Bradley, and Kowalewski).
 Comments on this rule from all parties can be found here.
 Finally we have also posted below the slide show that PHMSA recently used to walk through the major areas the proposed rule covers:

 - PST Final Comments on Proposed Rule